carbonplan/minimaps/README.md

 )
 ```

+We can use any of the map projections in `@carbonplan/minimaps/projections`.
+See below.

 Here's a slightly more complicated example where we use a `zarr` file for the `Raster`.
 The data here are one-dimensional, so we specify a `colormap` and `clim` and the `lut` mode.

 ```jsx